withrahul/News-Portal/README.md

 The code is organized into the following directories:

-* `src`: Contains the source code for the website.
+* `admin-form`: Contains the source code for the admin registration site.
+* `css`: Contains the styling for the websites.
-* `public`: Contains the static assets for the website.
+* `images`: Contains the static assets for the website.
+* `login-form`: Contains the source code for the login site.
+* `news-pages/news_s`: Contains the source code for the child sites.

 ## Contributing